mxcl/PromiseKit/Documentation/Installation.md

 [swift-2.0-minimal-changes]: https://github.com/mxcl/PromiseKit/tree/swift-2.0-minimal-changes

-# Using Git submodules for PromiseKit’s extensions
+# Using Git Submodules for PromiseKit’s Extensions

 > *Note*: This is a more advanced technique.